embruna/RioHomicides/README.md

 # RioHomicides
-Analysis and Visualization of Homicides in RJ, RJ, Brazil The data come from http://www.isp.rj.gov.br/ -> Dados -> Planilhas COnsolidadas: http://www.isp.rj.gov.br/Conteudo.asp?ident=108
+Analysis and Visualization of Homicides in the state of RJ, Brazil The data come from http://www.isp.rj.gov.br/ -> Dados -> Planilhas COnsolidadas: http://www.isp.rj.gov.br/Conteudo.asp?ident=108